 A book which inspired the creation of the NHS introduced by bestseller writer, Adam Kay.

 By former doctor A. J. Cronin, The Citadel is a moving story of tragedy, triumph and redemption.
-With a foreword by Adam Kay, the bestselling author of This is Going to Hurt and Twas the Nighshift Before Christmas, Kay's Anatomy and Kay's Marvellous Medicine
+With a foreword by Adam Kay, the bestselling author of This is Going to Hurt, Twas the Nighshift Before Christmas, Kay's Anatomy and Kay's Marvellous Medicine

 When newly qualified doctor Andrew Manson takes up his first post in a Welsh mining community, the young Scot brings with him a bagful of idealism and enthusiasm.
 Both are soon strained to the limit as Andrew discovers the reality of performing operations on a kitchen table and washing in a scullery, of unspeakable sanitation, of common infantile cholera and systemic corruption.
 There are no X-rays, no ambulances – nothing to combat the disease and poverty.